driscoll42/CEF/ReadMe.md

 * Implement Sphninx (WIP)
 * Add gitignore with emails and passwords, better secure them (WIP)

+##  Changes for next year's award
-* For next year award, make the ACT/SAT/GPA questions numeric (WIP)
+* Make the ACT/SAT/GPA questions numeric (WIP)
+* Ask students for the address of their school (too many have the same name) (WIP)
+* Reword the STEM classes question to ask for just all math and science classes
+* Make uploading the transcript more critical

 ## Long Term TODOs